alexmj212/alexmj212.github.io/blog/content/blog/understanding-how-wordle-works.md

 The emoji grid is simply text that can be copied and pasted to any platform.
 There is no limitation to your modification of it.
 You can simply lie and post 6 green squares, a perfect score.
 Further, because your game data isn't validated with a remote server, it is easy to manipulate your results to make it appear as if you are optimally guessing every time.

 What keeps players honest is that it's obvious when your results are manipulated and the stakes in solving the puzzle are low.
-You can create an emoji grid and make it appear as though you solved in two guesses.
+You can create an emoji grid and make it appear as though you solved it in two guesses.
 But lying about your guessing abilities doesn't actually get you anything.
-A perfect score doesn't increase your clout or move you up on the leader board.
+A perfect score doesn't increase your clout or move you up on the leaderboard.
 Because your accuracy isn't the primary goal of Wordle, it is your journey to the solution.

 ## Wordle Mechanics